bleeckerj/Files2Book/README_file_card_generator.md

 MIT License

 ## A Joke (or a Warning)
-> Working with my co-pilot AI was like herding cats—except the cats are made of code, and they keep suggesting you pip install things you already have.
+> Working with my co-pilot AI was like herding cats, only the cats are made of code, and they keep suggesting you pip install things you already have.
 If you ever feel lost, just remember: the AI is probably lost too, but at least it's lost with you!

 ---